College of Optometry

 Julie Ott DeKinder

-Clinical Professor and Director of Academic Programs and Residencies, Chief of Contact Lenses
+Clinical Professor and Associate Dean of Academic Programs and Director of Residency Programs

 O.D., Northeastern State University; Residency, Cornea and Contact Lenses, University of Missouri-St. Louis